Bhuvannnn/MusicWidgetApp/README.md

 4. **Widget Updates**: The widget automatically refreshes every 5 seconds to show your current track

+5. **Customize Appearance**:
+   - Open the main `MusicWidgetApp` application.
+   - In the main window (after logging in), you'll find the "Widget Appearance" section.
+   - Use the controls to select a theme (Light/Dark/System) and toggle the visibility of Album Art, Artist Name, and Album Name.
+   - Changes should reflect in the widget shortly after modification (or use "Force Refresh Widget").
 ## Configuration

 ### Spotify API